 MCL & Knee Pain Treatment and Therapy

-Knee pain is a career-ender for many amateur and professional athletes.
+Knee pain or a knee injury are a career-enders for many amateur and professional athletes.
 But beyond those who depend upon this joint to make a future or current living in sport, it can hurt the quality of life for weekend warriors and everyday Joes and Janes alike.
 Derrick Rose will find other ways to occupy his time with millions in his bank – you may not.
-Thankfully, there are treatments and therapies that can reduce or effectively eliminate knee pain and restore function so that you can go back to doing what you love.
+Thankfully, there are treatments and therapies that can reduce or effectively eliminate knee and joint pain and restore function so that you can go back to doing what you love.

 Knee Pain Treatments Available at Our Red Deer and Olds AB Clinic

 Common Forms of Knee Pain

 This one gets all the press, not just on TSN and SportsNet, but across the desks of WCB Alberta auditors.
 While common to those participating in contact sports with high impact such as football, hockey, rugby, and martial arts, it is a familiar epidemic among basketball players and other sports requiring quick turns and pivots (soccer, surfing, wakeboarding, etc.).

 However, MCL injuries are also unfortunately common in daily life as labourers and others may fall on and/or twist their knee joint during normal activity.

 Symptoms vary upon the grade of the injury.

 A grade 1 symptom is mild tenderness on the inside of the knee over the ligament.

 A grade 2 symptom is characterized by very notable tenderness on the inside of the knee along the medial ligament, along with some swelling over the ligament.